pborreli/drgomesp.github.com/source/_posts/2013-02-28-yes-you-can-have-low-coupling-in-a-symfony-standard-edition-application.markdown

             └── Service
                 └── UserPasswordRetrievalService.php

 Can you see the actual improvement here?
 All of your business specific code, the actual heart of your application, will be isolated from default structure of the framework.
 All you have actually following that structure is code that is, arguably, light and disposable, the controllers and the views.
-The important part, the part that *really* needs to be testable, maintanable and most importantly independent from any framework or library, is isolated in its own layer.
+The important part, the part that *really* needs to be testable, maintainable and most importantly independent from any framework or library, is isolated in its own layer.

 ## Doctrine

 One of the greatest things about Symfony Standard Edition is that it already comes packed with Doctrine integration, thanks to [DoctrineBundle](https://github.com/doctrine/DoctrineBundle), from the Doctrine [organization](https://github.com/doctrine).
 This allows you to start developing your application domain layer, entities and repositories just by following some [conventions](http://symfony.com/doc/master/book/doctrine.html).

-Doctrine is a really powerful persistance related set of libraries.
+Doctrine is a really powerful persistence related set of libraries.
 One of its best features is the use of [annotations](http://docs.doctrine-project.org/projects/doctrine-orm/en/latest/reference/basic-mapping.html#introduction-to-docblock-annotations) to parse documentation and transform it into metadata that can be processed later.
 Using Symfony, it is really common to see entities defined like this:

 ``` php src/Vendor/Product/Entity/User.php
 <?php